Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

-However, a number of studies have found either strong or, in other cases, suggestive evidence that there are extreme events ``beyond'' the Pareto sample \cite{SornetteDK2009,SorOuiDrag}, i.e., outliers.
-From this observation, the concept of the ``Dragon King'' (DK) was born \cite{SornetteDK2009}.
-DK embody a double metaphor implying that an event is both extremely large (a king \cite{LaherSornette}), and born of unique origins (dragon) relative to its peers.
-The hypothesis advanced in \cite{SornetteDK2009,SorOuiDrag} is that DK events are generated by a distinct mechanism (e.g., positive feedback) that intermittently amplifies extreme events, leading to the generation of runaway disasters as well as extraordinary opportunities/successes.
-That is, it questions the assumption that the mechanisms of nucleation and growth remain identical over the spectrum of relevant scales of size, space, and time.
+However, a number of studies have found either strong or, in other cases, suggestive evidence that there are extreme events `beyond' the Pareto sample \citep{SornetteDK2009,SorOuiDrag}, i.e., outliers, inspiring the concept of the `Dragon King' (DK) \citep{SornetteDK2009} event.
+DK embody a double metaphor implying that an event is both extremely large (a king \citep{LaherSornette}), and generated from a unique mechanism/origin (a dragon) relative to other events in the system/sample.
+The hypothesis advanced in \citep{SornetteDK2009,SorOuiDrag} is that DK events are generated by a distinct mechanism (e.g., positive feedback) that intermittently amplifies extreme events, leading to the generation of runaway disasters as well as extraordinary opportunities/successes.
 Due to the uniqueness of such events, there is hope that such extremes may exhibit precursory signs, disclosing some predictability.
+The identification of the existence of such phenomena is also clearly important -- for example, with applications in risk management.
+Examples of such DK events have been proposed to include failures of material systems, landslides \citep{Lei2023} and some large earthquakes in geophysics, financial crashes in economics \citep{Johansen1998Crashes,Johansen2001Drawdowns,Filimonov2015}, and epileptic seizures and human parturition in biology \citep{SornetteDK2009,SorOuiDrag}.
+Identifying DKs with convincing statistical significance is a prerequisite to the investigation of their origin, understanding their generating mechanisms, and developing forecasting methods, controls, and resilient system designs.
+Motivated by these considerations, and to provide pedagogical examples, five case studies are considered where DK events are tested as statistical outliers.
+The case study on financial market crashes is given below, and the other four in the Appendix.